 Yes.
 Canadian citizens who are enrolled at international institutions are welcome to apply as long as they are able to commit to attending the full summer program from early May to mid-August 2015.

-No. Full engagement of all entrepreneurs is an absolute requirement of The Next 36.
-During the summer residency, you are not permitted to register in other classes, engage in salaried employment or work on other business ventures between May and August 2015.
-You are encouraged to devote as much time as possible to the program between January and April 2015.
-Entrepreneurs may be excused (with an appropriate reason) from up to three class days and over the course of early May to Mid-August.
+No. During the summer residency, you are not permitted to register in other classes, engage in salaried employment or work on other business ventures between May and August 2015.
+You are encouraged to devote as much time as possible tot he program between January and April 2015.
+Entrepreneurs must attend all classes through the summer and participate fully during this period of time.
+Exceptions are only granted in extreme circumstances.

 Candidates who are on co-op term during the National Phase (January – April) can be part of The Next 36 and complete their co-op at the same time.
 However, during the summer portion of the Entrepreneurship Institute (May – August), candidates must be focused exclusively on The Next 36.
 You may be able to work with your home university to have your Next 36 experience applied towards your co-op term, but this is at the discretion of your university and must be confirmed before you start the program.